Portuguese Indonesians: The Black Portuguese

 Two waves of immigration brought additionally boost.
-As the Dutch conquered Malacca in 1641, they brought many Portuguese speaking people from Malacca to Batavia including Portuguese descent as slave, in 1661 they were released after given an option to abandon Catholicism for Protestantism, those who accepted were allowed to settle in Kampung Tugu and therefore recognized as Mardijker, while those who refused were banished to Flores.
+As the Dutch conquered Malacca in 1641, they brought many Portuguese speaking people from Malacca to Batavia including those who are of Portuguese descent as slave, in 1661 they were released after given an option to abandon Catholicism for Protestantism, those who accepted were allowed to settle in Kampung Tugu and therefore recognized as Mardijker, while those who refused were banished to Flores.
 It is presumed that those who were banished would find themselves settling in Larantuka and the population grew healthily.
 Two villages, Wureh and Konga, also accommodated the new people.

-The Portuguese took indigenous wives, but they always wrote down the Portuguese ancestry.
-This new population group was called Topasses, but they called themselves Larantuqueiros (inhabitants of Larantuka).
-The Dutch called them also Zwarte Portugeesen ("black Portuguese").

 The Larantuqueiros turned out a loose, but mighty power in the region, which influence reached far beyond the settlement.
 The core cell was the federation of Larantuka, Wureh and Konga.
 Theoretically they were subordinated to Portugal.
 But in practice they were free.
 They had no Portuguese administration and they did not pay taxes.
 Letters of the Lisbon government were ignored.
 For long years there was a bloody struggle for power between the families da Costa and de Hornay.
 At the end they shared the power.

 The Larantuqueiros made "alliances" with the indigenous people of Flores and Timor.
 They followed a certain strategy; the most notable raja was converted to Catholicism by military pressure.
 He had to take an oath of allegiance to the king of Portugal and thereon the title Dom was granted to him.
 The raja was allowed to rule his folk autonomous, but in war he had to supply auxiliary forces.

-The Larantuqueiros were the rulers and established Portuguese as the official language to distance themselves from the natives.
-The language of commerce was the Malay, which was understood on the surrounding islands.